valohai/django-allauth-2fa/README.rst

         # Configure the django-otp package.
 Note this must be after the
         # AuthenticationMiddleware.
         'django_otp.middleware.OTPMiddleware',

+        # If this middleware is enabled the login flow is reset if another page
+        # is loaded than.
+This makes sure someone does not stay half logged in
+        # without knowing.
+        'allauth_2fa.middleware.AllauthTwoFactorMiddleware',
     )

     # Set the allauth adapter to be the 2FA adapter.